 Most of the time, the ghosting and motion blur is tolerable, but if you play competitive FPS games, a faster monitor with an IPS or a TN panel will provide you with a better gameplay experience.

-If you prefer better graphics and visuals, the BenQ EX3203R curved HDR monitor is for you.
+If you prefer better graphics and visuals, the BenQ EX3203R curved HDR monitor is the choice for you.

 Like most of BenQ’s latest premium monitors, the BenQ EX3203R 144Hz display features the Brightness Intelligence Plus technology.

 In essence, this technology consists of integrated sensors which detect ambient lighting and adjusts the display brightness and color temperature accordingly for the best viewing experience for your eyes.